 A car accident is stressful enough on its own.
 But when the other driver who caused it lacks the common decency to stick around and take responsibility, the stress is ratcheted up to a new level.
 If you were injured in a hit and run accident in Joliet, Illinois, a lawyer from The Kryder Law Group, LLC, may be able to help you recover compensation.
 Our Joliet hit and run accident lawyers will pursue a number of avenues to collect damages, including strategies to recover compensation if we cannot identify the driver who fled.

-At The Kryder Law Group, LLC, our attorneys have helped many hit and run accident victims in the Chicago area recover compensation for their medical bills, lost wages, reduced earning capacity, pain and suffering, and more.
+At The Kryder Law Group, LLC, our auto collision attorneys have helped many hit and run accident victims in the Chicago area recover compensation for their medical bills, lost wages, reduced earning capacity, pain and suffering, and more.
 We take the time to understand every complex facet of your case, and with that base of understanding, we can put together a plan to extract compensation from those who owe it to you.
 We never collect a fee until you get paid.

 Hit and Run Accident Laws in Illinois